Christmas tablature melodies for uke

 By Al Wood

-ukulele.
-During the last 100 years, the ukulele has at times been more
+During the last 100 years, the ukulele has at times been more popular than

-popular than the guitar and at other times completely obscure.
-Whenever
+the guitar and at other times completely obscure.
+Whenever the instrument

 Cliff Edwards was a huge Hollywood star.
 His career spanned from the 1920's to the 1960's.
 He is best known as the voice of Jiminy Cricket and for his Oscar winning performance of When You Wish Upon A Star.
 He is also known as 'Ukulele Ike' and was almost single-handedly responsible for creating the image of the ukulele crooner and also the trend for scat singing along with the ukulele.